 Photo circa 2014

 - 1/2 cup vegetable shortening

 - 3/4 cup sugar

 - 1 egg

 - 1 teaspoon baking soda

 - 2/3 cup dried cranberries

 - 8 ounces white chocolate, chopped

 - Preheat oven to 350º.
-Line baking sheets with parchment and set aside.
+Line baking sheets with parchment and set them aside.